-Choose an iTunes backup which is for your iPhone and includes the synced iMessages (usually the recent one) and press the Start Scan button.
+Choose an iTunes backup which includes the synced iMessages (usually the recent one) and press the Start Scan button.
 The program will begin scanning the backup and extracting all files in it.
 At this point, you just have to sit back and wait.

-After the extraction process completes, you can browse all the iPhone stuff from iTunes backup on the interface, just like the screenshot demonstrated below.
+After the extraction process completes, all the stuff from iTunes backup are displayed on the interface, just like the screenshot demonstrated below.

-From the left list, click on the category "Messages" and "Message Attachments" categories, you'll be given detailed content on the center pane of the screen.
+In the left sidebar, by clicking on the "Messages" and "Message Attachments" categories, you'll be given detailed content on the center pane of the screen.
 From there you can preview the conversations in the text bubble and other content like images from iMessages.

-Subsequently, enable those iMessages items you want to recover on the middle pane by ticking the corresponding checkboxes one by one.
+Next, select iMessages items that you want to recover by ticking the corresponding checkboxes next to each item.

-Confirm the items you check and press the Recover button at the bottom-right corner.
+Once you've confirmed the items you selected, press the Recover button at the bottom-right corner.
 At this moment, a dialog box shows up, asking you to assign a location for the extracted files.

-Finally, once hit on the Recover button at the lower bottom of the pop-up will kick off the process of pull off the deleted iPhone iMessages to your computer.
-As usual, these iMessages will be save as HTML or CVS files.
+Again, hit on the Recover button in the opening dialog box to start recovering iMessages from the backup and export to your computer.
+As usual, these iMessages will be save as HTML or CSV files.

 There is an Apple official way to get back your iMessages, that is, restoring iPhone from iTunes backup using iTunes.
 Read on and see how it works.

 2. Attach iPhone to the computer with a USB cable.

 3. When your iPhone icon become visible on the left top, click on it.